jokusi/expander/README.md

 The [official download page](https://wiki.gnome.org/Projects/GTK+/OSX/Building) recommends to use jhbuild.
 [Homebrew](http://brew.sh/) is also known as a good alternative.
 ```
 $ brew install gtk+3
+$ export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig
 ```
+The last command is needed everytime the Expander3 package is build.

 **Windows**
 Needs stack to be installed.